xjtang/newfusion/UPDATES.md

 - Updated the tune_model tool.
 - Improved memory handeling.
 - Date list for generating synthetic image is automatically generated.
+- Added a component to generate coefficients maps as part of the result.
 - Bugs fixed.

 Version 1.2.2 - 8/30/2015